SalK91/convex_optimization/docs/21_models.md

     - Model: Negative log-likelihood for Poisson (convex, see Section 11.3).
     - Solve: Newton (IRLS) or gradient-based; interior-point can be used after conic reformulation.

----

-**Rule of thumb:** Identify whether your objective is smooth vs nonsmooth, strongly convex vs just convex, separable vs coupled, constrained vs unconstrained.
+Rule of thumb: Identify whether your objective is smooth vs nonsmooth, strongly convex vs just convex, separable vs coupled, constrained vs unconstrained.
 Then pick from:

  - Smooth & strongly convex → (quasi-)Newton or accelerated gradient.
  - Smooth + ℓ₁ → Proximal gradient/coordinate.